 Address: 67 Hàng Điếu, Cửa Đông, Hoàn Kiếm, Hà Nội, Vietnam

-Just a two-hour drive from Central Hanoi, Ninh Binh (pronounced naan-bin) is known for its rare animals like Pangolins, natural formations and rich history.
+Just a 2-hour drive from Central Hanoi, Ninh Binh (pronounced naan-bin) is known for its rare animals like pangolins, natural formations and rich history.

 Start your day trip to Ninh Binh with the ancient citadel of Hoa Lu, Vietnam’s first capital, and be enthralled by the historic ruins of the temples of Dinh and Le.